peterhoward42/minikafka/docs/log.md

     *  Design
     *  Write up file sys rationale
-    *  Refactor memstore tests into a reusable (for file store) suite also. o  Deprecate Create in favour of DeleteAll o  TDD filesystem solution using now-reusable test suite.
+    *  Refactor memstore tests into a reusable (for file store) suite also.
+    *  Deprecate Create in favour of DeleteAll o  TDD filesystem solution using now-reusable test suite.